dee221208/openshift-feb-2023/Day4/README.md

 ## Lab - Deploying wordpress and mariadb server

-Make sure, you delete the mysql deployment and the corresponding persistent volume and claims.
-Also ensure the /var/userxy folder contents are deleted.
+Make sure, you deleted the mysql deployment and the corresponding persistent volume and claims.
+Also ensure the /var/user<xy> folder contents are deleted before proceeding further.

 ```
 cd ~/openshift-feb-2023